-NOTE: If you don’t see a file system in the list of available file systems, try executing “chmod 777 /u03/nfs02″ on the server.
-I haven’t figured out, as of now, why there are such issues from time to time.
-The interesting fact is that after you successfully registered the file system you can change the permissions back.
-If you know why it is happening you are welcome to share it in the comment section ;)
+- NOTE: If you don’t see a file system in the list of available file systems, try executing “chmod 777 /u03/nfs02” on the server.
+As of now, I haven’t figured out why there are such issues from time to time.
+The interesting fact is that after you successfully registered the file system, you can change the permissions back.
+If you know why it is happening, you are welcomed to share in the comment section. ;)

 Some other related hints:

-— If you use loop back IP 127.0.0.1 it may eliminate some unnecessary in our case CPU cycles.
+— If you use loop back IP 127.0.0.1, it may eliminate some unnecessary things (in our case, CPU cycles).

-— Recently Oracle made its YUM repository publicly available.
+— Recently, Oracle made its YUM repository publicly available.
 It makes it much easier to configure some useful Linux tools on your Oracle VM.
-As an example, I have installed VNC, FireFox on my *don’t tell anyone ok? as it isn’t supported and Avi from Oracle will tell people again that I am preparing an Armageddon here* Dom0 host to download Oracle VM templates directly to Oracle VM repository :).
+As an example, I have installed VNC, FireFox on my Dom0 host (Don’t tell anyone okay?
+It isn’t supported and Avi from Oracle will tell people that I am preparing an Armageddon again.) to download Oracle VM templates directly to Oracle VM repository :).

-— If you did allocate a whole disk to the dom0 host, then you still can use the solution described above.
-Just start implementing from the Step 4.
+— If you did allocate a whole disk to the dom0 host, you still can use the solution described above.
+Just start implementing from Step 4.